AJarombek/jarombek-com-submittions/2019/09-Sep/09-12-elasticsearch/es-kibana-commands.md

 PUT /author
 { ... }

-# Get the mappings of types in the author index.
+# Get the mapping of the type in the author and license_plate indexes.
 GET /author/_mapping
+GET /license_plate/_mapping

+# Retrieve all documents from all indexes.
+Returns 10 (or less) documents by default.
+GET /_search

+# Retrieve all documents in the license_plate index.
+GET /license_plate/_search

+# Retrieve documents in the license_plate index which conform this match query.
+GET /license_plate/_search
+{ ... }
 ```